hl7dk/kl-gateway-prevention/input/pagecontent/StructureDefinition-klgateway-119-encounter-intro.md

 * Sessions where the citizens visit municipality facilities e.g. for training og cooking class have the code "AMB" ambulatory.
 * For telehealth/telecare encounters, where the patient is contacted by telephone, by teleconference or e-mail, the code is 'VR' virtual.

-Encounters may be related to the ServiceRequest (request for prevention/health promotion according to §119 in the health act), so that it may be tracked which request resulted in what activities.
-Use Encounter.basedOn.

-Encounters can also be related to the CarePlan on which they are a delivery.
+Encounters can also be related to the CarePlan or PlannedIntervention on which they are a delivery.
 Use Encounter.extension[basedOnCarePlan].

-The time of the encounter is documented in Encounter.period.start, and it is mandatory.
-The endtime is not mandatory.
-All dates may be repported with or without time of day.
+The time of the encounter is documented in Encounter.period.start and Encounter.periode.end, and both attributes are mandatory.
+Only planned time is mandatory to report.
+There is no expectation that the staff update the time if they finish a little earlier or a little later.

 Encounter.subject relates to the citizen that the encounter is about.